Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 [comment]: <> (Not working yet!)

 - [NEW/RESET]
 Click this button to reset the *Customer/supplier* tab and create a new customer/supplier.
-The *Create customer/supplier* is displayed.
+The *Create customer/supplier* tab is displayed.

 - [DELETE CUSTOMER 'number']/[DELETE SUPPLIER 'number']
 Click this button to delete the selected customer/supplier.